mjguisado/speedis/README.md

 # Speedis

-Speedis is a High-Performance Shared HTTP Cache with Geographical Distribution Capability.<br/>
+Speedis is a High-Performance Shared HTTP Cache with Geographical Distribution Capability.
-In the implementation, the guidelines established in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9111.html) on HTTP Semantics and [RFC 9111](https://www.rfc-editor.org/rfc/rfc9111.html) on HTTP Caching have been followed.<br/>
+In the implementation, the guidelines established in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9111.html) on HTTP Semantics and [RFC 9111](https://www.rfc-editor.org/rfc/rfc9111.html) on HTTP Caching have been followed.
-In the design of Speedis, special attention has been given to incorporating mechanisms to protect the origin servers against overloading.<br/>
+In the design of Speedis, special attention has been given to incorporating mechanisms to protect the origin servers against overloading.

 Implementing a shared HTTP cache provides benefits among which the following are highlighted:
 - **Reduced Latency**: A shared cache allows multiple clients or services to access the same cache, reducing the time spent fetching data from the origin server.
 This leads to faster response times and improved user experience.